P/E RATIO: [PASS]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, -16.81%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 6.04%, (versus the same quarter one year ago) then the stock passes.
+If the growth rate of the prior three quarter's earnings, 22.06%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -64.56%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+The growth rate over this period for ED is -64.6%, and it would therefore fail this test.

-The EPS growth rate for the current quarter, 6.04% must be greater than or equal to the historical growth which is 4.24%.
-ED would therefore pass this test.
+The EPS growth rate for the current quarter, -64.56% must be greater than or equal to the historical growth which is 2.12%.
+Since this is not the case ED would therefore fail this test.

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
-ED, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $3.37, $3.14, $3.47, $3.57, and $3.86, fails this test.
+ED, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $3.47, $3.57, $3.86, $3.61 and $3.71, passes this test.

 LONG-TERM EPS GROWTH: [FAIL]